 Recipes Using White Beans

-White beans are versatile and can be incorporated in any recipe of your choice.
+White beans are versatile and can be incorporated to any recipe of your choice.

 - Bean Salad: For a quick, refreshing, and protein-packed snack on a hot day, try bean salad.